PhD, Learning, Design, and Technology, Pennsylvania State University

 - Global Korean Government Scholarship (2014-2016), National Institute for International Education, Korean Government, Seoul, South Korea

-JooYoung Seo joined the School of Information Sciences at the University of Illinois as an assistant professor in August 2021.
+JooYoung Seo is an assistant professor in the School of Information Sciences, faculty affiliate at the National Center for Supercomputing Applications, and faculty affiliate at Informatics at the University of Illinois Urbana-Champaign.
 Seo is also an RStudio double-certified data science instructor and accessibility expert certified by the International Association of Accessibility Professionals (IAAP).
 His research topics involve accessible computing, universal design, inclusive data science, and equitable healthcare technologies.
+As an emerging learning scientist and information scientist, his research focuses particularly on how to make computational literacy more accessible to people with dis/abilities by using multimodal data representation.

-As a learning scientist, data scientist, and engineer, his research focuses particularly on how to make computational literacy more accessible to people with dis/abilities using multi-modal data representation.
-He has worked on various research and development projects on accessible computing and assistive technologies.
-His research projects have involved not just web accessibility, but also human-centered design and development studies including inclusive makerspaces, tangible block-based programming, tablet-based haptic feedback of knowledge structure, accessible data science (e.g., data tactualization, sonification, and verbalization), and accessible/reproducible scientific writing tools for people with and without dis/abilities.
+He has worked on various research and development projects on accessible computing and open-source data science packages (e.g., gt; shiny; rmarkdown to name a few) for accessibility.
+His research projects have involved not just web accessibility, but also human-centered design and development studies, including inclusive makerspaces, tangible block-based programming, accessible data science (e.g., data tactualization, sonification, and verbalization), and accessible/reproducible scientific writing tools for people with and without dis/abilities.

 Publications & Papers

 Seo, J., & Rogge, M. (accepted).
 Coding non-visually in visual studio code: Collaboration towards accessible development environment for blind programmers.
 The 25th International ACM SIGACCESS Conference on Computers and Accessibility.